purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 # Contribution Guide

-If you have any comment or advice, please report your [issue](https://github.com/purple-dye/components/issues), or make any change as you wish and submit a [PR](https://github.com/purple-dye/components/pulls).
+If you have any comments or advice, please report your [issue](https://github.com/purple-dye/components/issues), or make any change as you wish and submit a [PR](https://github.com/purple-dye/components/pulls).

 ## Reporting New Issues